Why I Left My Middle School Teaching Job for TEFLBy Brendan O'Shea

 December 26, 2019

 Brendan O’Shea is a Bridge graduate whose passion for travel was ignited during a semester abroad in Europe.
 That experience inspired him to change his career from middle school language arts teacher to EFL teacher abroad.
-In this article, he tells us more about that decision to get TEFL certified and teach English in China.
+In this article, he tells us more about that decision to get TEFL certified online and teach English in China.

 Choosing TEFL Over Comfort and Convenience